kigawas/kigawas.github.io/_posts/2018-11-22-y-combinator-in-python.md

 ## What is Y-combinator

-In the functional programming field, the famous [Y-combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator#Fixed_point_combinators_in_lambda_calculus) is expressed in lambda calculus format: `Y := lambda f.(lambda x.(f (x x)) lambda x.(f (x x)))`.
-Y-combinator enables us to implement recursion **without defining functions explicitly**.
-In this article, we'll discuss how to implement it in Python.
+In the functional programming field, the famous [Y-combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator#Fixed_point_combinators_in_lambda_calculus) is expressed in the lambda calculus format: `Y := lambda f.(lambda x.(f (x x)) lambda x.(f (x x)))`.
+With Y-combinator, we can implement recursion **without defining functions explicitly**.
+In this article, we'll discuss how to do it in Python.

 For simplicity, the calculus format can be split into two parts: inner/outer lambda.

 ## How to implement Y-combinator